GLOBAL MARKETS-Stocks slump, oil rips past $100 as Russia invades Ukraine | Headlines

 Oil prices broke above $100 a barrel for the first time since 2014, stock markets slumped and the rouble hit a record low on Thursday after Russian President Vladimir Putin launched an invasion of Ukraine.

 Markets displayed all the predictable reactions.
-Europe's stock markets tumbled nearly 4% in frenzied selling while top-rated government bonds, the dollar, Swiss franc, Japanese yen, and gold all rallied as traders sought out safety.
-Putin said he had authorized what he called a special military operation though Ukraine and Western governments labeled it a full-scale invasion.
+Europe's stock markets tumbled nearly 4% in frenzied selling while top-rated government bonds, the dollar, Swiss franc, Japanese yen and gold all rallied as traders sought out safety.
+Putin said he had authorised what he called a special military operation though Ukraine and Western governments labelled it a full-scale invasion.

 U.S. President Joe Biden said "severe sanctions" would be imposed on Russia after the attacks, with Europe's leaders vowing to also freeze assets and shut Russian banks out of their financial markets.
-Russian and Ukrainian markets went into freefall.
+Russian and Ukraine markets went in freefall.

 The rouble weakened nearly 7% to an unprecedented 86.98 per dollar, there were record 30% falls on the Moscow stock exchange when it opened after an initial suspension, while Ukraine was forced to suspend trading in its currency as its bonds crashed violently.
 "No one expected this and speculation of Putin's next step will be the major focus of the coming days," said Hans Peterson, global head of asset allocation at SEB investment management.